-This is a magnificent bucket list climb for all cyclists, not just British citizens.
+This is a magnificent bucket list climb for all cyclists interested in an epic bike climb.
 This is our favorite of Simon Warren’s 100 Greatest Cycling Climbs.
-Hardknott Pass is a 10/10 in Simon Warren’s book and while that means it’s difficulty is 10 on a scale of 10, it could be a 10 for challenge and a 10 also for scenery.
+Hardknott Pass is a 10/10 in Simon Warren’s book, and while that means its difficulty is 10 on a scale of 10, it could be a 10 for it’s stunning surroundings and scenery.
 This ride is simply an amazing experience.

 A nice Cycling Uphill article by Tejvan of April 24, 2014 notes:

 “Haven’t ridden all the climbs in the UK, but it will be hard to beat Hardnott Pass for difficulty, drama and the beauty of the surroundings.
 I always think of Hardknott and Wrynose pass as the King and Queen hill climbs of England.
 In terms of overall length and height gain, it is not particularly spectacular.
 But, the great attraction (or should I say feature) of Hardknott is its unrelenting steepness.
 Sometimes 1/3 signs overrate the gradient of the actual climb.
 But, with Hardknott pass, the 1/3 is really merited.
 No matter which line you take, you can’t avoid considerable sections of 30%.
 This is really steep; it’s so steep you can have a strange feeling that you might fall over backwards when climbing.
 No matter how fit or not you are, getting up Hardknott pass gives a sense of achievement, which is hard to replicate on longer, but shallower climbs” (Read more).

 The heather is green at the beginning of the summer and purple during the fall.

 One of the most popular climbs in the UK (27,829 Strava attempts as of 10-6-18 and 50,331 8-30-22).